EnviroDIY/ModularSensors/README.md

 To use a sensor and variable in your sketch, you must separately include xxx.h for each sensor you intend to use.
 While this may force you to write many more include statements, it decreases the library RAM usage on your Arduino board.
 Regardless of how many sensors you intend to use, however, you must install all of the [dependent libraries](#ldeps) on your _computer_ for the Arduino software, PlatformIO or any other Integrated Development Environment (IDE) software to be able to compile the library.

 Each sensor is implemented as a subclass of the "Sensor" class contained in "SensorBase.h".
 Each variable is separately implemented as a subclass of the "Variable" class contained in "VariableBase.h".
 The variables are tied to the sensor using an "[Observer](https://en.wikipedia.org/wiki/Observer_pattern)" software pattern.

+The "VariableArray" class contained in "VariableArray.h" defines the logic for iterating through many variable objects.
+The various "Logger" classes are all sub-classes of variable arrays and add functionality for sleeping the processor, writing to an SD card, and communicating with the internet.